Julien-R44/hot-hook/README.md

 # Hot Hook

+> [!CAUTION]
+> Hot Hook is still in development.
+Use at your own risk

 Hot Hook is a simple and lightweight library for adding hot module reloading in NodeJS with ESM.

 You know how in frameworks like React or VueJS, you edit a file and the page updates automatically without needing to refresh?
 Well, it's the same concept but for NodeJS.